Steller's eider: Threats

-The decline of Alaska-breeding Steller’s eider population is predominantly unclear.
+The decline of Alaska-breeding Steller's eider population is predominantly unclear.
 It has been attributed to changes to the Arctic climate, increased predation rates, hunting and consumption of lead shot, and disease.
 Since their listing, additional threats such as exposure to oil and other contaminants have been identified.

-Climate Change
+Climate change

-Climate change may pose the greatest threat to Steller’s eiders.
+Climate change may pose the greatest threat to Steller's eiders.
 Primarily, climate change has caused Arctic tundra ponds to disappear, limiting the extent of suitable habitat for the species.
-Climate change has also been implicated in the collapse of rodent populations, forcing predators to exploit alternative prey such as the Steller’s eider eggs and young.
+Climate change has also been implicated in the collapse of rodent populations, forcing predators to exploit alternative prey such as the eggs and young of Steller's eider.

-Lead Poisoning
+Lead poisoning

-High levels of lead have been reported in Steller’s eiders that nest on the Alaska Arctic Coastal plain and in Spectacled Eiders that occupy the Yukon-Kuskokwim Delta, where Steller’s Eiders continue to nest in highly reduced densities.
+High levels of lead have been reported in Steller's eiders that nest on the Alaska Arctic Coastal plain and in Spectacled Eiders that occupy the Yukon-Kuskokwim Delta, where Steller's Eiders continue to nest in highly reduced densities.
 Further studies have also shown that lead concentration was higher in individuals located close to industrialized regions than non-industrialized regions.

-Nest Predation
+Nest predation

-Nest predation by the Arctic fox, Pomarine jaeger, snowy owl, and common raven pose the greatest threat to Steller’s eider's nesting success rate.
-Studies have shown that Steller’s eider reproduce most successfully when lemmings are abundant, most likely resulting from predators transitioning between prey during years of lemming decline.
+Nest predation by the Arctic fox, pomarine jaeger, snowy owl, and common raven pose the greatest threat to Steller's eider's nesting success rate.
+Studies have shown that Steller's eider reproduce most successfully when lemmings are abundant, most likely resulting from predators transitioning between prey during years of lemming decline.

-Natural Resource Exploitation
+Natural resource exploitation

-The exploitation of natural resources such as oil and gas contributes to Steller’s eider habitat loss.
+The exploitation of natural resources such as oil and gas contributes to Steller's eider habitat loss.
 Regional exploitation projects have increased the risk of spill contamination.
 At the same time, an increase in human presence and infrastructure have contributed to the demise of suitable habitats.

 Disease

-Steller’s eiders transport the Avian Influenza virus between Eurasia and North America during their migrations.
-Many recent studies have reported prominent infection rates amongst the Steller’s eiders in Alaska, ranging from 0.2% to 5%.
-It has been suggested that 80% of Steller’s eiders in Alaska are carriers of Avian Influenza antibodies.
+Steller's eiders transport the Avian Influenza virus between Eurasia and North America during their migrations.
+Many recent studies have reported prominent infection rates amongst Steller's eiders in Alaska, ranging from 0.2% to 5%.
+It has been suggested that 80% of Steller's eiders in Alaska are carriers of avian influenza antibodies.

-E.coli has also been reported in Alaska-breeding Steller’s eiders and is thought to be linked to wastewater from local human communities and industrialization.
+E. coli has also been reported in Alaska-breeding Steller's eiders and is thought to be linked to wastewater from local human communities and industrialization.

 Recovery plan

-Two-recovery plans have been implemented to restore healthy populations of Steller’s eiders.
+Two-recovery plans have been implemented to restore healthy populations of Steller's eiders.
 The European Union action plan, published in 2000 and The U.S. Fish and Wildlife Service action plan, originally published in 2002.